-As a children’s librarian, I am most proud of the high-quality children’s and middle school collection that I have curated over fourteen years.
+As a children’s librarian, I am most proud of the high-quality children’s and middle school collection that I have curated over fifteen years.
 I am constantly maintaining the collection, from regular weeding of damaged and outdated books to reading multiple professional review journals in order to find the newest children’s literature.
 In addition, I am constantly reading children’s books of all types (picturebooks, easy readers, chapter books, middle grade books, and young adult literature) in order to best help the library’s patrons as they search for their next great read.

 Going hand in hand with this emphasis on collection development are the two main categories of programming that I run at the library: storytimes and book groups.
 Storytimes encourage literacy, phonemic awareness, book awareness, and social skills like sharing.
 I run storytimes in three age categories in order to best serve all the young children who come to storytime.
 See more about the different storytimes I offer here: